Crossing the Plateau and Reaching 3000 on Chess.com

-While there are different techniques for overcoming a plateau, my method is very simple – there are just 2 steps.
+While there are different techniques for overcoming a plateau, my method is straightforward – there are just 2 steps.

 If you’re working hard, but you’re not growing, or in other words, your rating isn’t increasing, something should be changed!

-It may hurt your ego a bit to believe that you’ve done something wrong, but if you’re really committed to improving your results, then you must work out what’s really holding you back.
+It may hurt your ego a bit to believe that you’ve done something wrong, but if you’re committed to improving your results, then you must work out what’s holding you back.

 This can be hard for some players to do, especially ones that aren’t very experienced or don’t have a coach.
 The key is to be objective.
-If you aren’t objective, then you may decide that your tactics are weak, when in reality you have problems with strategy.
+If you aren’t objective, you may decide that your tactics are weak, but in reality, you have problems with the strategy.

-So I jumped to the 2nd step to figure it out.
+So I jumped to the 2nd step to figuring it out.

 If I were to say that when playing with White, I was happy if I didn’t get any problems out of the opening, it would be not a joke, but at minimum a half-joke.